Many Sri Lankans remain stranded and are at risk of crocodile attacks

 The flooding was brought on by monsoon rains across southwestern portions of the country, according to Sri Lanka’s Ministry of Disaster Management.

-As many as 99 people are missing, according to Sri Lanka's Disaster Management Center, and the death toll is expected to rise as authorities battle to rescue those still stranded and warn of the possibility of crocodile attacks.
-The Center adds that there are 112 people injured.
+As many as 112 people are still missing, and the death toll is expected to rise, as authorities battle to rescue those still stranded and warn of the possibility of crocodile attacks.

 More than half a million people have been affected.
 India and other countries have sent aid.